aicuramedical/covidmutants/README.md

 ## Methodology

-[to be improved]

-1. Validate and clean up the sequences (check name and duplication)
-2. Use KAT to quickly recover the exact match (k-mer = primer length).
-3. Use Smith-Waterman local alignment to find sequence variations.
-4. Report
+We used a fast and scalable approach in order to screen the ever-growing number of genome sequences.
+To do so, we used K-mer of the exact size of the primer to mind through the genome using [KAT](https://github.com/TGAC/KAT) v2.4.2 mode "sect" ([Mapleson 2017](https://doi.org/10.1093/bioinformatics/btw663)).
+Kat calculates the K-mer coverage across every genome and reported the primer-coverage/integrity.
+Sequence that reported imperfect primer presence, were then properly aligned against the primers and the amplicon using Smith-Waterman ([Smith 1981](https://doi.org/10.1016/0022-2836%2881%2990087-5)) [local alignment](http://emboss.open-bio.org/rel/rel6/apps/water.html) to find sequence variations.
+A custom python script handles the pipeline and reporting.

 ## Results